coderiekelt/powerui/README.md

 ## Down Features

-As PowerUI 2 is a whole series of huge changes, this means quite a lot of features are currently down or unstable.
-Here's a quick list of things that are known to be not working with the reasons why; note that in general it's usually not as bad as it looks, as most things depend on core functionality which has seen the most changes (and is now getting close to completion).
+Here's the list of things that are known to be not working with the reasons why.

+* Example scenes

+> Patchy example scene coverage

+The example scenes are gradually being revisited as various features are being worked on.

+* Float

+> float:left in particular can display strange behaviour

+Float is very difficult to get right without massively impacting the performance.
+It's one of the only CSS properties which can directly affect the kids of its siblings.
+At the moment, some test cases work and some don't.

+* Scrollbars

+> Automatic scrollbars aren't appearing correctly

+You can manually use the new scrollbar element, but this is being worked on at the moment so it's not expected to be down for much longer.

-* Partial selectors
+* Justify

-> These are any selectors which 'partially' match an element, then completely match later based on the hierarchy or e.g. mouse events. :hover, a>b and so on.

-They're currently down as we're changing the way they work to reduce memory usage a little bit.
+> text-align:justify

+Previously PowerUI generated a box per word, which made justify relatively straight forward, but it prevented word breaking - that was challenging for Chinese.
+It now generates a box per line which prevents justification; a hybrid approach will be added to enable justify to work correctly again.

-* Most input elements
+* Input elements

 > Select, input and textarea

-Input elements have been down for a little while now as we're transitioning to using pseudo-elements to style them as browsers do.
-Getting that to work required considerable changes to the DOM and CSS engine; all of which are now largely complete, so they should be coming back online soon.
+We're transitioning to using pseudo-elements to style them as browsers do.
+The new cursor element and select displaying is also being worked on at the moment.

 * Tables

 > HTML tables including the caption element

 Tables aren't actively being checked at the moment.
-More than likely, expect them to crash.
-This was because of the transition to the HTML5 parser as well as transitioning to using the complete standard (and complex) table layout algorithms.
+The new functionality required for display:table is in place but hasn't been connected together yet.

 * SVG